dohyunkim/flowaround/README.md

 ```latex
 \flowaround*[<number>]{<image>}[<caption>]
 ```
-This command should come near the start of a paragraph (on the first line of a paragraph).
+This command should be located near the start of a paragraph (on the first line of a paragraph).
 Starting a paragraph with this command is OK in most cases.

 ## Argument